 Collyer's was founded as a school nearly 500 years ago in the will of Richard Collyer, a successful London merchant and Mercer.
 In 1976 the school converted to become a sixth form college.
 Our heritage is important to us, and we have benefited enormously from being one of the now 16 Mercers' Associated Schools and Colleges during our existence.
 Now, proud of the past and ambitious for our future, we have a thoroughly modern curriculum and culture whilst continuing to respect and preserve our heritage.
 Our primary focus is the provision of high quality sixth form education; we offer a wide range of A-Levels, complemented by vocational and technical qualifications for young people aged 16-19.
-Alongside this we offer Adult Education provision comprising Entry Level through to Level 3 professional qualifications.
-Both our 16-19 and Adult Education curricula are directly informed by local, regional and national skills needs.
+Our curriculum is directly informed by local, regional and national skills needs.